 The Delegal Service Station was formerly a service station in Hamilton County and is currently listed on the National Register of Historic Places.
-Due to its current state, the building sits empty and needs renovations.
-Necessary repairs and renovations should be made, and an appropriate occupant should be recruited for adaptive reuse.
+In its current unrenovated but stable condition, the building is unutilized.
+Necessary repairs and renovations should be made, and an appropriate function or occupant should be recruited for adaptive reuse.